jyapayne/switch-pico/README.md

 - Press `x` (configurable via `--swap-hotkey`) to open an in-CLI prompt and toggle the ABXY layout for a specific connected controller.
 This updates the controller's stable GUID list immediately; press again to revert.
 - Hotkeys work only when the bridge is started from a TTY/console that currently has focus.
 Pass an empty string to either flag to disable that shortcut (useful when running unattended).
 - If you launch the bridge with `--swap-abxy` (global swap), the per-controller toggle hotkey will show that the layout is enforced globally and will not override it.

+### Updating SDL controller mappings
+- The bridge ships with a pinned `controller_db/gamecontrollerdb.txt`.
+Run `controller-uart-bridge --update-controller-db ...` to download the latest database from the official upstream (`mdqinc/SDL_GameControllerDB`).
+- The download only touches `controller_db/gamecontrollerdb.txt`; add `--controller-db-url https://.../custom.txt` if you maintain your own fork.
+- If the file is missing, the bridge will automatically attempt a download on startup.

 Hot-plugging: controllers and UARTs can be plugged/unplugged while running; the bridge will auto reconnect when possible.